Interview – James Karen

 CrypticRock.com – Wow, that is a long time.
 You were essentially the spokesman for Pathmark for all those years?

 James Karen – Yes, I was, they were nice people to work for.
-It was a very good company, they really cared about their stores and careful about their advertising.
+It was a very good company, they really cared about their stores and were careful about their advertising.
 It was truthful and they liked the way Murray and I did the humor of it.
 It was a nice period, we all liked working with each other and stayed together the whole time.
 It was the same crew, Murray and Roman Mayer, who was the artistic director; it was a great period.
 When I moved to California, they were at a critical point and thinking of moving on to another advertising agency.
 That is one reason why I said, “Let’s go to California, Pathmark seems to be ending.”
-After we got out to California, we got a call from them saying that people are very unhappy that I am not on the commercials.
+After we got out to California, we got a call from them saying that people were very unhappy that I was not on the commercials.
 I said, “I moved to California.”
 “Well we will fly you back and forth,” and they did, they flew me back and forth for eighteen years.
 Every other Sunday night I flew to NY for a day.
 It was a busy time.

 CrypticRock.com – That is really amazing; they actually flew you back and forth to come back and do those Pathmark commercials.
-That says a great deal for yourself, that people really enjoyed the sense of comfort with you and those commercials.
+That says a great deal for you, that people really enjoyed the sense of comfort with you and those commercials.
 I guess it really helped sell the product and people really enjoyed you.

-CrypticRock.com – Maybe they should have hired you back, because Pathmark looks to be coming to an end.
+CrypticRock.com – Maybe they should have hired you back because Pathmark looks to be coming to an end.

 James Karen – Pathmark is finished, A&P bought them a couple of years ago.
 A&P went broke, they extended themselves too far.
 Pathmark is over, which is too bad because they were a wonderful store.